 Vaccination for pregnant people

-We asked Dr. Modupe Tunde-Byass and Dr. Kalpana Sharma, Obstetricians at North York General Hospital's Maternal Newborn and Paediatric Department, to provide an update on COVID-19 vaccines and use in pregnancy.
+Dr. Modupe Tunde-Byass and Dr. Kalpana Sharma, Obstetricians at North York General Hospital's Maternal Newborn and Paediatric Department, provide an update on COVID-19 vaccines and use in pregnancy (January 2022).

 Q: What are the risks to my baby if I get COVID-19 while pregnant?